-In a separate bowl, combine egg, and brown sugar.
+- In a medium bowl, combine egg, and brown sugar.

-Add egg mixture to warm cream mixture and simmer on low, then add vinegar and cornstarch.
+- Add egg mixture to warm cream mixture and simmer on low, then add vinegar and cornstarch.
+Add raisins here.

-In large mixing bowl, cream butter and sugar until combined.
+- In large bowl, with an electric mixer on low speed, cream butter and sugar until combined.
 Add eggs and mix well,

-In a separate bowl, add flour, ground pecan and baking powder together.
-Mix with spoon until it becomes to stiff to continue using a spoon, then use your hands to mix the dough together until it's completely incorporated.
+- In a separate mixing bowl, add flour, ground pecan and baking powder together.
+Mix with spoon until it becomes to stiff to continue using a spoon, then add the butter mixture to the flour mixture and use your hands to mix the dough together until it's completely incorporated.

-Press thumb into centre of ball to make a pit
+- Press thumb into center of ball to make a pit.

-Bake for 10-12 minutes until lightly browned on the bottom
+- Bake for 10-12 minutes until golden brown on the bottom

-Fill indent with about 1/2 tsp of cooled butter tart filling.
+- Fill indent with about ½ teaspoon of cooled butter tart filling.